 16. How does the school involve other bodies, including health and social care bodies, Local Authority Support Services and Voluntary Sector Organisations, in meeting children and young people's SEND and supporting their families?

 See SECTION 10 and SECTION 12 above.

-Northumberland Parent Partnership Service can provide advice and support to any family or learner, or give information about other support services you may find helpful.
+Northumberland Information, Advice and Support Service can provide advice and support to any family or child, or give information about other support services you may find helpful.
 The contact details are: